oinone/oinone-docs/en/InstallOrUpgrade/Dev-ENV/README.md

 :::info Note

-For the settings file of the community version mvn, please refer to the announcement in the Oinone open source community group.

-For the settings of the enterprise version mvn, please contact Oinone staff.
+For the enterprise version of mvn settings, please contact the Shushi Oinone assistant.

 :::

 :::info Note

-For the source configuration of the community version npm, please refer to the announcement in the Oinone open source community group.

-For the source configuration of the enterprise version npm, please contact Oinone staff.
+For the enterprise version of npm source configuration, please contact the Shushi Oinone assistant.

 :::